DARIAH-DE/status/documentation.md

 Using [Liquid](https://shopify.github.io/liquid/) processing, all services depending on (or listed as) item in the `affected` array are shown on the status page.
 The array items use the same `id` schema as the infrastructure components dependencies.

+## TERESAH

+The DARIAH-DE Status Jekyll page also includes the page with all DARIAH-DE services to be harvested by TERESAH.
+This includes all services except those explicitly excluded and all middlewares that are explicitly included, as long they have a `title`, `description` and `website` element.